How our animals are raised and handled

 Our cattle are raised entirely on grass pastures and hay in the winter when the grass is not growing.
 We use sustainable grazing practices that allow native and endangered plants to flourish on the Colvin Ranch prairie.

-We never give our cattle additives such as hormones or antibiotics.
 Since grass is the natural food for cattle, you can be confident that they are always healthy.

 Our facilities are designed to ensure the safety of both the people and animals, and the cattle are always handled in a humane manner.